HomeLatest NewsTelecomZTE says open to source code reviews, audits on 4G and 5G products

 “ZTE plans to gradually achieve its cybersecurity goals through three steps: first, meeting the requirements of cybersecurity laws, regulations and industry standards as well as certification schemes; second, conducting an open dialogue to enhance transparency and establishing cooperation with customers as well as regulatory agencies; and third, sustaining the open cooperation mechanism to contribute to cybersecurity standardization,” said Zhong Hong, Chief Security Officer at ZTE.

-Days ago, in a sweeping executive order, US President declared a national emergency over threats to US technology, effectively banning China’s Huawei from the US, on national security grounds.
+Days ago, in a sweeping executive order, US President Donald Trump declared a national emergency over threats to US technology, effectively banning China’s Huawei from the US, on national security grounds.
 This order will have the effect of shutting out Chinese telco giants Huawei and ZTE from involvement in the US’s next-generation 5G mobile technology and other technologies.

 Advertisement